snoogans775/hermes/README.md

 ## Dependencies
 Python 3.x

+## Installation
+- OSX, Windows, Linux - Navigate to the installation directory and type `python3 main.py`

 ## Notes
 This app is intended to combine both prescriptive and generalized solutions for a logistics simulation.
 The following algorithms are applied to the problem: